hijsys/VapeV4ForRoblox/README.md

 2. Not implementing lua generated / half baked versions of such functions resulting in unintended behavior.
 3. Maintaining the same behavior across all usages of said functions.
 ### User Issues
-If its not the supposed utility at fault, please try some troubleshooting steps.
+If its not the supposed utility at fault, please try some troubleshooting steps.dick
 1. Deleting the newvape folder (WITH THE GAME CLOSED).
 2. Making sure you have connection to [the main loadstring.](https://raw.githubusercontent.com/7GrandDadPGN/VapeV4ForRoblox/refs/heads/main/NewMainScript.lua)
 3. Ensuring no external script is conflicting with vape.